The Laws of Nature

 - All primal surfaces and volumes in nature must be conserved.

-- Topological relationships between the primal parts must be conserved after transformation between physical states.
+- Topological relationships between the primal parts must be conserved after transformation between the two physical states.

 - Physical forms can only add.